Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 Estonia VAT Registration for Domestic Businesses

-Once Estonian businesses exceed the EUR 40,000 VAT registration threshold within the calendar year, they must submit the VAT registration form within three days.
+Once an Estonian business exceeds the EUR 40,000 VAT registration threshold in a calendar year, it must submit the VAT registration form within 3 days.
 In addition to this mandatory VAT registration, domestic businesses can also voluntarily register for VAT.
 In that case, those businesses must provide proof of business activity in Estonia or prove otherwise that they are about to commence business in Estonia.

 Either way, the registration form must be submitted to the Estonian Tax and Customs Board via email or paper.

-Unlike domestic businesses, foreign businesses must submit a VAT Estonia registration form in person before engaging in taxable activities, meaning that the application form is submitted by other means, such as email, post, fax, or through the e-Tax or e-Customs are not considered.
+Unlike domestic businesses, foreign businesses must submit a VAT Estonia registration form in person before engaging in taxable activities.
+Therefore, applications submitted by other means, such as email, post, fax, or through e-Tax or e-Customs, are not considered.

 VAT Returns in Estonia